Saira Peter: Sufi opera

-Passionate about bringing together people of all backgrounds, during her second MA (History), Peter identified music as a historical means of bridging otherwise isolated communities and promoting a positive message.
+Passionate about bringing together people of all backgrounds, during her second MA (History), Saira Peter identified music as a historical means of bridging otherwise isolated communities and promoting a positive message.
 Simultaneously in the midst of studying Western Classical voice, she envisioned using her music to take Sufi peace poetry to the world stage.

 In 2015-16 she worked with vocal coach Paul Knight to create several Sufi opera songs based on English translations of poetry by Shah Abdul Latif Bhittai.
 These were well received by diverse audiences in the UK, USA and Pakistan.
-She is currently working with a team of British artists to develop the world’s first full-scale Sufi opera, a musical stage drama based on the story of Umar Marvi, one of Latif’s “seven heroines” of Sindh.
-It is set to be staged in London upon completion, and Peter will take the role of Marvi.
+She is currently working with a team of British professional artists to stage the world’s first full-scale Sufi opera, a musical stage drama based on the story of Umar Marvi, one of Latif’s “seven heroines” of Sindh.
+The new fusion opera is set to debut in the United Kingdom, with Peter in the role of Marvi.

 Peter has also pioneered a fusion style of the qawwali genre in which she incorporates both Western operatic and South Asian classical styles of singing.
 This may be heard in her fusion qawwali Rabeem Ver, which feature's text by famed Sufi poet Maulana Jalalluddin Rumi.
 Peter first performed the song live at Mystic Music Festival (Konya, Turkey) before producing an audio and video recording in collaboration with Konya Culture and Tourism Directorate.

 Personal life

-Peter lives in London, UK, with her husband, the ethnomusicologist and pianist / harmonium player Stephen Smith.
+Saira Peter lives in London, UK, with her husband, the ethnomusicologist and pianist / harmonium player Stephen Smith.

 Artistry

 According to The Express Tribune, Peter's career wish is "to translate Sufi poetry for Western music so they can understand Pakistani people and their desire for peace".
 In an interview with Arab News, she described her own music, culminating in the Sufi opera genre, as "merging the two worlds", of Western and Pakistani classical music.
 She regularly incorporates both traditional Pakistani songs and Western classical art songs into her concerts.
-Pakistan's mainstream media often credits Peter with introducing Western operatic singing to Pakistan.
+Pakistan's media often credits Peter with introducing Western operatic singing to Pakistan.